xImAnton/mcweb/README.md

 ## Todo Server
 * add global ws broadcast for e.g. server creation
+* migrate to some nosql db <-- permissions for users for each server coming
 * use regex to validate api input, filter code injections

 ## Todo Client